22 Best Argentina Travel Tips

 What to pack for Argentina

-One of my top Argentina travel tips is to pack extremely wisely.
-Even if you visit Argentina in the summer, the weather will vary dramatically from one place to the other, with very hot and humid days in Buenos Aires or Iguazu Falls, and cold (and at times even very cold) temperatures in places like El Calafate and Ushuaia.
+Even if you visit Argentina in the summer, the weather will vary dramatically from one place to the other.
+There will be very hot and humid days in Buenos Aires or Iguazu Falls and cold (and at times even very cold) temperatures in places like El Calafate and Ushuaia.
 You will need to be prepared for it.

-If you are hitting the trails in Patagonia, bring all sorts of hiking gear with you, including very good hiking shoes, hiking pants and a wind and rain-proof jacket (and a warmer one if you are heading to Tierra del Fuego).
+If you are hitting the trails in Patagonia, bring all sorts of hiking gear with you, including very good hiking shoes, hiking pants, and a wind and rain-proof jacket (and a warmer one if you are heading to Tierra del Fuego).
 No matter where you go, pack a good pair of walking shoes.

 How long do you need in Argentina?

-Argentina is the 8th largest country in the world – in other words, it’s massive.
-Ideally, you’d need three full weeks in the country and even then you’d barely be scratching the surface and would have to plan everything in advance, booking your accommodation and a few domestic flights.
-As a minimum, you will need 10 or 11 full days to explore the main sights in Buenos Aires, Patagonia and Mendoza.
-With two full weeks, you would be able to see a bit more – ie add Iguazu Falls or even Puerto Madryn.
+Argentina is the 8th largest country in the world—in other words, it’s massive.
+Ideally, you’d need three full weeks in the country, and even then, you’d barely be scratching the surface.
+You would have to plan everything in advance, booking your accommodation and a few domestic flights.

 wineries in Mendoza